sodevious/goldbelly-gift-card/README.md

 * This assumes you have Futura installed locally.
 In an ideal/production situation, I'd self host Cabin and Futura (with proper licenses) and serve asyncronously them as custom web fonts (`@font-face`)

-* Amount input would need better validation in a production enviroment.
+* Amount input would need better validation in a production environment.

 # Vue CLI Setup